moj-analytical-services/rpackage_training/README.md

 **Exercise**
 * Run `usethis::use_testthat()` to set up the testing infrastructure.
-* Navigate to the script containing assemble crime data function and in the console run: `usethis::use_test()`.
+* Navigate to the script containing the assemble crime data function and in the console run: `usethis::use_test()`.
 This will open a new script which is saved in `tests/testhat/`.
+The script will have the same name as the function script but will have a `test-` prefix.
+An example test will be given.

 ### The structure of a tests